Pain Management for Hip Pain

 Heat is a natural muscle relaxer that will increase blood flow and alleviate pain symptoms, especially if you have arthritis.
 You can use a heating pad, or a warm shower or bath as well.

 If the above self-care techniques do not work, it may be time to see your doctor.
 There are many reasons your hip could be in pain, including arthritis, back injuries, foot problems, or previous injuries.
 The doctor may take x-rays, possibly followed by an MRI or CT scan to better diagnose the exact cause of your hip pain.

 Exercise is an ideal treatment for pain management for hip pain.
-Exercise should be low impact, and avoid any running, jumping, or high-impact activities that will further inflame the joint and aggravate it.
+When exercising, try to pick something that is low impact, and avoid any running, jumping, or high-impact activities that will further inflame the joint and aggravate it.

 Exercise will increase blood flow and loosen the hip joint.
 Performing gentle stretches to the hip joint, instructed by a physical therapist, can help ease hip pain and help prevent future injuries.